 Commonality creates a connection and relaxes the audience.
 Every trusting relationship is guided by a commonality of purpose.

 I know.
 Wow.
 That’s a lot to accomplish, isn’t it?
-And, sadly, many speakers don’t do any of this and wonder why they aren’t booked more.
+And, sadly, many paid public speakers don’t do any of the above and they wonder why they aren’t booked more often.
 Now, for the good part of this story.
 I’m going to list ten ideas for opening a speech.
-Use any of them, all of them, or perhaps they will trigger more creative ideas of your own.
+Use any of them, all of them, or perhaps they will trigger more creative opening ideas of your own.

 10 Great Ways to Open a Speech